TusharShimpi93/AITutor/README.md

 # AITutor
-Its is AI Tutor to help Learning
+Its is AI Tutor to help Learning :Something new